NCI-HPCDI/cylc-workflow/README.md

 # cylc-workflow
-Guidelines for Running a Cylc Workflow on the NCI Platform.
+Guidelines for running a Cylc Workflow on the NCI Platform.